Av3nger123/artemis/README.md

 ## Working:
 1. **Sequential and Concurrent Modes**: Introduce support for both sequential and concurrent execution modes.
-Sequential mode ensures that API requests are executed one after another, while concurrent mode allows for parallel execution of API requests, optimizing test execution time.
+Sequential mode ensures that API requests are executed one after another, while concurrent mode allows for parallel execution of API requests.
 (Status: In Progress)

 2. **Enhanced logging and reporting**: Implement more detailed logging and reporting features to provide deeper insights into test results and execution process.
-(Status: Backlog)
+(Status: In Progress)